IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/mas-tas-home.md

     Port | 443
     Alias | appconnect

-5. Once all three have been entered in, click **Retrieve signer information** and the information from the url will populate on screen.
+5. Once all three have been entered in, click **Retrieve signer information** and the information from the URL will populate on screen.
 Click **Save** in the box at the top and then repeat the process for **NodeDefaultTrustStore**.

 <img width="600" alt="Websphere-Home" src="https://media.github.ibm.com/user/348712/files/ee26db00-3801-11ed-8365-8604ad0a66df">